-- 1. Type and Level: Outcome, Key. - 2.
-Rationale, Relevance, Reliability: This indicator measures the number of soil and groundwater corrective action work plans reviewed as compared to the number received.
+- 1. Type and Level: Outcome, Key. - Rationale, Relevance, Reliability: This indicator measures the number of soil and groundwater corrective action work plans reviewed as compared to the number received.
 This indicator was audited by the Louisiana Legislative Auditor in FY 2013 and found to be relevant, reliable with qualifications, measurable, and aligned with the objective.
 Reliability has been improved by ensuring accuracy in reporting and calculations. - 3.
 Use: This indicator will be used in management decision- making and other agency processes as well as performance-based budgeting. - 4.
 Clarity: This indicator clearly identifies what is being measured.
 This indicator was audited by the Louisiana Legislative Auditor in FY2013 and found to be easy to understand. - 5.
-Data Source, Collection and Reporting: Data for this indicator will be retrieved from the Advantage RM (formerly TEMPO) data system. - 6.
+Data Source, Collection and Reporting: Data for this indicator will be retrieved from the TEMPO360 data system. - 6.
 Calculation Methodology: Divide the number of soil and groundwater corrective action work plans reviewed by the total number received during the year. - 7.
 Scope: This indicator is disaggregated. - 8.
 Caveats: The soil and groundwater corrective action work plans reviewed in a year will not exactly correlate with those received in a year because those received late in one year will not be reviewed until the following year and so on.
 It should be anticipated there would be some fluctuations in these percentages from year to year. - 9.
 Accuracy, Maintenance, Support: This indicator and subsequent performance data were audited by the Louisiana Legislative Auditor in FY2013 and found to be accurate within 0.11%.
-Accuracy has been improved by reviewing, and revising as necessary, the SOP for this indicator and ensuring that staff is trained in its use.
-The reported data is maintained in the Advantage RM data system.
+Accuracy has been improved by generation of internal reports to monitor staff progress.
+The reported data is maintained in the TEMPO360 data system.
 This indicator was previously audited under indicator 9773 when in the OEC.

-11. Responsible Person: Gary Fulton
+10. Responsible Person:Gary Fulton

+UST Division Administrator

 gary.fulton@la.gov

+Ph: 225-219-3505 Fax: 225-219-3868